Grateful Bread Food Pantry

 Volunteers at Grateful Bread may receive, pick up and organize donated food, do intake on new participants, staff the pantry and help participants pick out food during operating hours, and coordinate community volunteers for the monthly commodities program.
 Because many participants come in monthly, volunteers are able to build relationships.
 As with all CAP programs, Grateful Bread is about community.

 Food Pantry Caseworkers: Long-term caseworkers serve in teams with other CAP Volunteers, employees, participants, and volunteers from the local community to serve the walk-in food need of families and organize monthly government commodities distributions to the elderly.
 Caseworkers also pick up food donations from local food banks and businesses and help to unload and organize food shipments.
 Requires heavy lifting.
-Positions available January and August 2015.
+Positions available August 2015.

 Short-term and part-time community volunteer opportunities may be available throughout the year.